 Winter is upon us and the Canterbury crew have been busy.

-The crew attended several mission in Twizel in May, including rescuing a hiker who had fallen and sustained a Kidney injury.
-Another Twizel located mission included a media transfer for a patient suffering abdominal pain.
-Other May mission locations included; Lake Ellesmere, Banks Penninsula, Scargill and Ashburton.
+The crew attended several missions in Twizel in May, including rescuing a hiker who had fallen and sustained a kidney injury.
+Another Twizel located mission included a medical transfer for a patient suffering severe abdominal pain.
+Other May mission locations included; Lake Ellesmere, Banks Penninsula, Scargill, Ashburton and Reefton.

-Crewman Wayne Ledgerwood, Intensive Care Paramedic Tatsu Kuwasaki and Pilot, Kent Wilson attended a patient suffering breathing problems in Reefton.
-This patient was immediately assessed and flow to Christchurch Hospital for further treatment.
+Crewman, Wayne Ledgerwood, Intensive Care Paramedic Tatsu Kuwasaki and Pilot, Kent Wilson attended a status 1 patient suffering breathing problems on the Reefton job.
+The patient was flown to Christchurch Hospital for urgent treatment.

-Recent news articles accessible on our Facebook page also detailed a winch rescue for two patients who were sinking in their yacht in Akaroa.
-Both patients were clinging to a life raft and were hyperthmic and flow to Lyttleton Oval.
-The crew had recently completed boat winch training a few days prior to this mission which proved timely.
-Our crew regularly test and update their training.
-This is to ensure they are equipped to deal with the wide range of mission types they attend.
+Recent news articles, accessible on our Facebook page, also detail a winch rescue for two men whose yacht was sinking in Sleepy Bay, Akaroa.
+Both patients were found clinging to their life raft and suffering from hypothermia; they were flown to Lyttleton Oval for transport to Christchurch Hospital.
+The crew had completed boat winch training a few days prior to this mission, which proved timely.
+The Rescue Helicopter crew regularly undergo training to ensure they are equipped to deal with the wide range of mission types they attend.

 The rescue crew forecast busy months ahead.
 Help the crew stay rescue ready by donating today.